areebtariq2001/legacy-tool/README.md

 StarBuild's analyses are automated aids for planning and review.
 They are pattern-based and may include false positives.
 Always confirm findings with a qualified security review, compliance officer, and domain experts before making migration decisions.

-StarBuild — Predictable, AST-verified, audit-ready legacy migration.
+StarBuild — Predictable, AST-verified, audit-ready legacy migration